 The cruise bundle is genuinely useful - the Seine cruise from below the tower hits every floodlit monument and is the natural after-Eiffel activity.
 Dinner cruises are more expensive than they're worth; the food is fine, not great, and you pay 4x what you would for the sightseeing version + a separate proper dinner.

-See Paris boat + Seine cruise options →The math:
+See Paris boat + Seine cruise options →| Your situation | Best ticket |

 | Month | Walk-up second-floor queue | Walk-up summit availability |